 Disciplinary action can be taken while other investigations are going on, e.g. by the police.
-The fact that another body is investigating or has investigated an incident doesn't (in itself) prevent our school from coming to its own conclusion about what happened and imposing a penalty accordingly.
+The fact that another body is investigating or has investigated an incident doesn't (in itself) prevent our Schools or Alternative Education Provisions from coming to their own conclusion about what happened and imposing a penalty accordingly.
 We will consider these matters on a case-by-case basis, taking into account whether: